CHOOSING A CANNABIS PRODUCT

 Edibles intended for humans (such as cookies, brownies, gummies, etc.) are not recommended due to the potential for overdosing, and the risk of other toxic ingredients such as chocolate, xylitol, raisins, etc.

 DOES IT CONTAIN AN APPROPRIATE CANNABINOID/TERPENE PROFILE?

 Depending on your pet’s individual situation, you may wish to use a CBD-isolate product, a Hemp-derived product (with many of the hundreds of compounds found within the cannabis plant), or a cannabis product that combines CBD with low-moderate levels of THC.

-Products that utilize more of the plant’s natural compounds, have been found to be safer, and have a greater therapeutic effect that those with single compounds.
+Products that utilize more of the plant’s natural compounds, have been found to be safer, and have a greater therapeutic effect than those with single compounds.
 This is known as the “Entourage effect”.

 Studies have also found that products that combine CBD and THC can provide a better therapeutic effect for many conditions, but it is important to work with your veterinarian to ensure that you are using the proper ratio and dosing for your pet to avoid undesired effects of THC intoxication.